pnxenopoulos/awpy/docs/projects.rst

 Projects
 ========

-The following is a list of projects that rely on the csgo Python library.
+The following is a list of projects that rely on awpy.
 Please reach out on Discord_ if you would like your project featured here.

 .. _Discord: https://discord.gg/W34XjsSs2H